Take our Quiz

 Anaerobic workouts

 Anaerobic exercise consists of short, intense bursts of activity where the oxygen demand exceeds the supply available.
 These workouts rely on glucose stored in the muscles as glycogen.
 During anaerobic metabolism, glycogen is broken down into glucose, which is then used to produce ATP (adenosine triphosphate) through glycolysis.
-This process does not require oxygen and results in lactate production, which can accumulate in the muscles and cause the characteristic "burn" associated with intense exercise.
+This process does not require oxygen for energy and results in lactate production, which can accumulate in the muscles and cause the characteristic "burn" associated with intense exercise.
 Common examples of anaerobic exercises include:

 • Weightlifting